Adetowo/utility-cep-benchmarking/_SETUP_FOR_GITHUB.md

-# Setup Instructions for GitHub
+remove setup instruction# Setup Instructions for GitHub

 This document walks you through pushing this portfolio project to GitHub **TODAY**.